CrunchyData/postgres-operator/docs/content/tutorial/customize-cluster.md

 This volume can be removed later by removing the `walVolumeClaimSpec` section from the instance.
 Note that when changing the WAL directory, care is taken so as not to lose any WAL files.
 PGO only deletes the PVC once there are no longer any WAL files on the previously configured volume.

-## Custom Sidecar Containers for PostgreSQL Instance Pods
+## Custom Sidecar Containers

 PGO allows you to configure custom
 [sidecar Containers](https://kubernetes.io/docs/concepts/workloads/pods/#how-pods-manage-multiple-containers)
-for any of your PostgreSQL instance Pods.
+for your PostgreSQL instance and pgBouncer Pods.

-To use this feature, currently in `Alpha`, you will need to enable it via the PGO [feature gate](https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates/).
+To use the custom sidecar features, currently in `Alpha`, you will need to enable them via the PGO
+[feature gate](https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates/).

 PGO feature gates are enabled by setting the `PGO_FEATURE_GATES` environment variable on the PGO Deployment.
-For the PostgreSQL instance sidecar container feature, that will be
+For a feature named 'FeatureName', that would look like

 ```
-PGO_FEATURE_GATES="InstanceSidecars=true"
+PGO_FEATURE_GATES="FeatureName=true"
 ```

-Please note that, as new feature-gated features are added, it is possible to enable more than one feature as this variable accepts a comma delimited list, for example:
+Please note that it is possible to enable more than one feature at a time as this variable accepts a comma delimited list, for example:

 ```
 PGO_FEATURE_GATES="FeatureName=true,FeatureName2=true,FeatureName3=true..."